YoungFaithful/CapacityExpansion.jl/README.md

 The package uses [TimeSeriesClustering](https://github.com/holgerteichgraeber/TimeSeriesClustering.jl) as a basis for its time-series aggregation.

-This package is developed by Elias Kuepper [@YoungFaithful](https://github.com/youngfaithful) and Holger Teichgraeber [@holgerteichgraeber](https://github.com/holgerteichgraeber).
+Elias Kuepper [@YoungFaithful](https://github.com/youngfaithful) and Holger Teichgraeber [@holgerteichgraeber](https://github.com/holgerteichgraeber) developed this package.

 ## Installation
 This package runs under julia v1.0 and higher.
 It depends on multiple packages, which are also listed in the [`Project.toml`](https://github.com/YoungFaithful/CapacityExpansion.jl/blob/master/Project.toml).
-The packages are automatically installed by the julia package manager:
+The julia package manager automatically installs the packages:
 - `JuMP.jl` - for the modeling environment
 - `CSV.jl` - for handling of `.csv`-Files
 - `DataFrames.jl` - for handling of tables